gejingquan/gejingquan.github.io/_pages/publications.md

 > 2024
 - **Jingquan Ge**, and Fengwei Zhang.
-**SnapMem: Hardware/Software Cooperative Memory Resistant to Cache-Related Attacks On ARM-FPGA Embedded SoC** (TCAD 2024).
+**SnapMem: Hardware/Software Cooperative Memory Resistant to Cache-Related Attacks On ARM-FPGA Embedded SoC**.
+  IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), 2024.